 GDDs are calculated by taking the average of the daily maximum temperature and minimum temperature, and then subtracting a base temperature.
 The base temperature is the lowest temperature at which a crop will grow.
-For corn and many other crops, this is 50°F, and is the base that the tool uses.
-On days when the average temperature is below 50°F, the GDD value is set to zero.
-Most crops also have a maximum temperature above which growth slows.
+As an example, a common base for many crops is 50°F. On days when the average temperature is below 50°F, the GDD value is set to zero.
+Some crops also have a maximum temperature above which growth slows.
 This temperature is usually approximately 86°F. Thus, the 86/50 degree day method is often used to assess crop development.
 In this method 86°F refers to the maximum temperature and 50°F the minimum.
 In computing these degree days, maximum temperatures above 86°F are set to 86 and minimum temperatures below 50°F are set to 50.
 Typically the 86/50 method is used to assess crop development, particularly corn, while the use of only the 50° base temperature is used to track pest appearance.

 Producers can use this tool to:

 - Make the best selection of crop varieties, optimize planting and harvesting times, etc…

 - Respond to sudden changes: to alter planting plans, seed varieties, etc. if unpredictable weather (i.e. heavy rainfall) occurs

 - Assess how a particular season compares to historical or future seasons given climate change.

 How is our GDD Calculator different from others?